Good Fruit

 "Good Fruit" is a single by British indie rock band Hefner.
-Released in 2000 by Too Pure, it was the first single from their album We Love the City.

-Amelia Fletcher of other British bands such as Heavenly and Talulah Gosh contributed backing vocals on the song.
+Released in 2000 by Too Pure, it was from the album We Love the City.
+The song placed in UK singles chart and BBC Radio 1 DJ John Peel's Festive Fifty chart.
+Amelia Fletcher contributed backing vocals on the song.

 Track listing

 The alternate cover for the "Good Fruit" single.

 The single was released in three formats: